-- the Jewish diaspora This first historical diaspora dates from nearby 2000 years ago when the Jewish population was forced to disperse, following the Roman conquest of Palestine.
+- the Jewish diaspora This first historical use of the word diaspora dates from nearly 2,000 years ago when the Jewish population was forced to disperse, following the Roman conquest of Palestine.
 Today, the state of Israel serves as the hub for a global Jewish population that has notable concentrations in Europe, North America and Russia. - the 'Black Atlantic' diaspora This has been described by writer Paul Gilroy as a 'transnational culture' built on the movements of people of African descent to Europe, the Caribbean and the Americas.
-A shared, spatially dislocated history of slavery originally helped to shape this group's identity.
-Today, international connectivity is maintained through tourism and cultural exchanges across the Atlantic that are well exemplified by an international Black music scene that has given the world jazz, Jimi Hendrix, reggae and hip-hop. - the new Polish diaspora Estimates vary from 1 million to 3 million for the number of young people who left Poland after it joined the European Union in 2004.
-These recent émigrés join a larger and well-established mass of around 20 million people of Polish descent living abroad some of whom are the children of Second World War refugees. - the Chinese diaspora The neighbouring countries of Indonesia, Thailand and Malaysia, along with far-flung places such as the UK and France, have significant Chinese populations (Figure 5.25).
+A shared, spatially dislocated history of being forced into the transatlantic slave trade, and subsequent resistance and rebellions against this, originally helped to shape this group's identity.
+Today, international connectivity is maintained through tourism and cultural exchanges across the Atlantic. - the new Polish diaspora Estimates vary from 1 million to 3 million for the number of young people who left Poland after it joined the European Union in 2004.
+These recent émigrés join a larger and well-established mass of around 20 million people of Polish descent living abroad - some of whom are the children of Second World War refugees.

+the Chinese diaspora The neighbouring countries of Indonesia, Thailand and Malaysia, along with more distant world regions including Europe, Australia, the Caribbean and the Americas, have significant Chinese populations (Figure 5.24).
 In many world cities clearly delimited 'Chinatown' districts exist.
 A thousand years of seafaring trade gives this diaspora a long history.
-The arrival of Chinese TNCs in Africa has brought further diaspora growth in recent years.
+The arrival of Chinese TNCs in African countries has brought further diaspora growth in recent years.

-There are many more significant examples that can be researched, including French, Indian, Italian, Mexican, Brazilian, Nigerian or Malay diasporas.
+There are many more significant examples that can be researched, including Brazilian, French, Indian, Irish, Italian, Malay, Mexican, Nigerian and Ukrainian diasporas.
+You may yourself belong to a diaspora which you could write about or research further for this part of the course.
 Key to a successful analysis is recognizing the cultural variations that arise over time between different parts of the diaspora.
-This is due to the cultural hybridity than can develop in each local context as migrants and their descendants adopt elements of the 'host' country's culture.
+This is due to the cultural hybridity that can develop in each local context as migrants and their descendants adopt elements of the 'host' country's culture.

-Figure 5.25 Indian and Chinese non-resident citizens living abroad in selected countries in 2011 (millions more people of Indian or Chinese descent are also scattered worldwide)
+Figure 5.24 A pre-Covid-19 map of Indian and Chinese non-resident citizens living abroad in selected countries (millions more people of Indian or Chinese descent are also scattered worldwide)